toolbuilder/ring-buffer/docs/ringbuffer.md

 ### pop

 Removes a value from the back of the buffer and returns it.
+The newly empty buffer location is set to undefined to release any object references.

 Returns **any** the value removed from the back of the buffer or `undefined` if empty.

 ### shift

 Removes a value from the front of the buffer and returns it.
+The newly empty buffer location is set to undefined to release any object references.

 Returns **any** the value removed from the front of the buffer or `undefined` if empty.